WebAssembly/tool-conventions/Linking.md

 > exists for all WebAssembly entities, even if the annotation without a `name`
 > is not present in the symbol sequence

-### WebAssembly object symbols
+### WebAssembly entity symbols

-For symbols related to WebAssembly objects, the symbol annotation sequence occurs after the optional `id` of the declaration.
+For symbols related to WebAssembly entity, the symbol annotation sequence occurs after the optional `id` of the declaration.

 For example, the following code: